ananthsethuraman/tsne/README.md

     7    8    9    6
     5    6    4    9

-The .csv file above has 4 columns.
+The .csv file above has 4 columns and 5 rows.
-Let us denote the number of columns as n; in our example, n = 4.
-We will suppose that n is a given integer > 2.
-Why should n > 2?
-If n <=2 there is no need for a special visualization algorithm---we can directly plot the columns in the XY plane!
-The need for a visualization algorithm arises only if n > 2.

-In the example above there are 5 rows.
 The objective of the visualization algorithm is to generate 5x2 = 10 numbers,

     y11    y12